 We have to be ahead of things because we simply cannot afford not to be.

-Any past updates to the advertising industry have been announced ahead of time, giving plenty of time to develop countermeasures.
+Any past updates to the advertising industry have been announced in advance, giving plenty of time to develop countermeasures.
 If you stick with Voluum we can guarantee that you will always have a futureproof product.
 Cookieless tracking is just an example.